TheErrorExe/banhammer/README.md

 # Banhammer
-An Free and Open Source Discord Moderation Bot to host yourself **Warning:** Banhammer is work in progress.
+A Free and Open Source Discord Moderation Bot for selfhosting\
+**Warning:** Banhammer is work in progress.

 # Features